-- Modifying your registry during the setup is one way to achieve your goal with ease.
+- Modifying your registry is one way to do so, and it's even approved by Microsoft.

-Windows 11 was recently announced, and according to the official Windows 11 hardware requirements, to use Windows 11, you’ll need to have a TPM chip.
+Windows 11 was recently released, and according to the official hardware requirements, to use it, you’ll need to have a TPM chip.

 As a result, this requirement has already caused a lot of problems with early adopters, and many have reported TMP 2.0 errors when trying to install Windows 11.

-However, there are ways to install Windows 11 without a TPM chip, and in this article, we’re going to show you how to do that.
+However, there are ways to install Windows 11 without a TPM chip, and in this article, we’re going to show you how to do so on unsupported hardware.

 Firstly, TPM stands for Trusted Platform Module, and it’s a small chip on your PC.
 This leads us to the next question, is TPM on the motherboard or CPU?